Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors

+Our approach uses a formal model to summarize a multi-dimensional treatment variable, and then applies a causal inference methodology to adjust for bias due to unobserved confounding.
+However, we do not adopt a structural modeling approach, which would require modeling a state's decision to adopt particular reforms for their redistricting process.
+The reason is that, while we are able to measure all the institutional features of redistricting processes, it is impossible to observe all the factors which affect a state's decision to adopt redistricting reforms.
+Instead, we use a DiD design to address the issue of unobserved confounding.

-Lastly, we separate the causal effect of state-specific institutional reforms from the change in political geography over time.
+Lastly, we deal with the issue of \emph{outcome complexity} by separating the causal effect of state-specific institutional reforms from changes in political geography over time.
 To do this, we generate a sample of alternative redistricting plans via a simulation algorithm \citep{smc} following each state's rules and political geography, but without regard to any partisan information \citep{50stateSimulations, 50states2010}.
 We use these simulated plans as a nonpartisan baseline for both 2010 and 2020 redistricting cycles, and compute the difference in outcome variables between the enacted and simulated plans.
 This adjusts for state-specific changes in political geography, making the parallel trends assumption more plausible.